egeshi/owebtest/README.md

 ## Project setup

-These steps suggest that all dependencies like composer, nodejs, npm etc. are already installed, configured and working properly
+These steps suggest that all dependencies like composer, nodejs, npm etc. are already installed, configured and working properly.
+The best is to use nginx server for laravel.

 1. Create project directory `$ mkdir projectdir && cd projectdir`
 2. Install Laravel `$ composer create-project --prefer-dist laravel/laravel .`